Skip to main content

 • specific sources/uses of funds

-An essential component of quality control is reviewing documentation tied to investigations to ensure it supports the disposition of the investigation or analysis.
+An essential component of AML quality control is reviewing documentation tied to investigations to ensure it supports the disposition of the investigation or analysis.
 The resolution should be clear and decisive, and documentation should support the reasoning behind the disposition (either clearing or escalating) of the alert or case.
-BSA/AML software can automate documentation behind decisions, so it can contribute to compliant programs.
+BSA/AML software can automate the documentation behind decisions, contributing to efficient, compliant programs.

 “In many cases, if a financial institution is understaffed and having difficulty keeping up, things start to slip, including their documentation,” Hawkins said.
 However, “You want to be able to look at an alert one month later and say, ‘I see why they cleared it.’
 A note that just says, ‘Reviewed it; nothing suspicious’ – that’s not sufficient.”